-Environmental Science provides students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, identify and analyze environmental problems both natural and human made, evaluate the relative risks associated with these problems, and examine alternative solutions for resolving or preventing them.
+Description: Environmental Science provides students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, identify and analyze environmental problems both natural and human made, evaluate the relative risks associated with these problems, and examine alternative solutions for resolving or preventing them.
 Environmental science is interdisciplinary; it embraces a wide variety of topics from different areas of study, yet there are several major unifying themes.
 Environmental Science includes a strong laboratory and field investigation component Students who take the AP Environmental Science Exam in May have the opportunity to earn Advanced Placement (AP) credit for college.
-A mandatory parent meeting will be scheduled.

-AP Physics
+AP Physics Course #5185

-completion of Geometry recommended Prerequisite:
+Prerequisite: completion of Geometry recommended